dojo/docs/dijit/Toolbar.rst

 Known Issues
 ------------
-In hign contrast mode when a toggle button is checked an html entity charcter (✓) is displayed since the CSS background image icon for the checked state is no longer visible.
+In high contrast mode when a toggle button is checked an html entity character (✓) is displayed since the CSS background image icon for the checked state is no longer visible.
 When the toggle button is part of a toolbar the checkmark character does not display properly in IE6.
 In IE6 with high contrast mode turned on, a checked toggle button in a toolbar displays as two vertical bars rather than the checkmark character.

 ========